getodk/docs/docs/collect-troubleshooting.rst

 .. tip::

-  Whenever you have a form with a repeat, make sure to test it with 0, 1 and 2 repeat instances.
-This can help you catch this kind of issue before you send it out to be used.
+  Whenever you have a form with a repeat, make sure to test it with 0, 1, and 2 repeat instances to help you catch this kind of issue.

 .. _troubleshoot-repeated-field-dataset: